|

 Dependence

-In clinical studies, following abrupt or rapid discontinuation of LYRICA, some patients reported symptoms including insomnia, nausea, headache or diarrhea [see Warnings and Precautions], suggestive of physical dependence.
+In clinical studies, following abrupt or rapid discontinuation of LYRICA, some patients reported symptoms including insomnia, nausea, headache or diarrhea [see Warnings and Precautions], consistent with physical dependence.
+In the postmarketing experience, in addition to these reported symptoms there have also been reported cases of anxiety and hyperhidrosis.